-If you do not need to manage Access 2007-2016 format databases (ACCDB) and don't want ACE installed on your machine, choose Total Visual Agent 2003.
+If you do not need to manage ACCDB format databases (introduced in Access 2007) and don't want ACE installed on your machine, choose Total Visual Agent 2003.

 Total Visual Agent 2003 does not require any version of Access to be installed, except if you want to run macros or compact ADPs.
 Total Visual Agent 2003 supports:

-Note that Total Visual Agent 2003 does not include all the features in the 2016 version.
+Note that Total Visual Agent 2003 does not include all the features in the latest version.

 Check the Product Compatibility Chart for version information for all of our products.